camunda/camunda-docs-manual/README.md

 Images should be put next to the content page which references them.

-So if you have a file named `user-guide/process-engine/history/overview.md` and you want to add an image named `architecture-overview.png` then it should be placed in the same folder.
+So, if you have a file named `user-guide/process-engine/history/overview.md` and you want to add an image named `architecture-overview.png` then it should be placed in the same folder.

 #### How can I reference the image?